This website is produced by the Tenants’ Union of NSW in collaboration with the network of Tenants Advice and Advocacy Services

 Tell us a little about your position and what you do on a day-to-day basis?

-I mediate between clients and other service providers and refer clients to other service providers where necessary, but as well as this I am regularly at the Tribunal or preparing for Tribunal hearings with my clients, which can include preparing and reviewing evidence, drafting submissions and applications and home visits to clients (which are a major part of my day).
+I mediate between tenants and other service providers and refer tenants to other service providers where necessary, but as well as this I am regularly at the Tribunal or preparing for Tribunal hearings with my tenants, which can include preparing and reviewing evidence, drafting submissions and applications and home visits to clients (which are a major part of my day).
 We do try to keep matters out of the Tribunal as much as possible.
-I also deal with most of the DV cases that come into GSATS.
+I also deal with a lot of the domestic violence cases that come into GSATS.
 Repairs and maintenance and compensation in relation to that makes up a lot of my work.
-I also do community outreach work at places like the Baabayn Aboriginal Womens Group and duty advocacy.
+I also do community outreach work at places like the Tharawal Aboriginal Land Council, Women’s Group and duty advocacy.

 What keeps you motivated to go to work each day?